Clinical Governance Audit at Organisational Boundaries

-Every existing assurance framework — CQC, DCB 0129/0160, PSIRF, DSPT — assesses governance within an organisation.
+CQC Well-Led, DCB 0129/0160, PSIRF, DSPT — each assesses governance within an organisation.
 None assesses what happens between them.
 That's where patients are most vulnerable, where data governance is weakest, and where clinical responsibility falls into gaps.
+A CQC 'Requires Improvement' rating often traces back to ungoverned boundaries, not internal process failures.

-The Boundary Risk Assessment makes boundary risk visible.
 For the first time, your board gets a scored, per-boundary view of governance maturity — with statutory traceability, cascading failure logic, and a funded remediation roadmap.
+Think of it as a mock CQC inspection for the spaces between organisations.

 Trusted by organisations operating across: NHS & Private Pathways · Multi-Provider Networks · Healthcare Investors & Acquirers · Clinical Safety & Digital Governance Leaders